 Our registration of the securities covered by this prospectus does not mean that the selling stockholders will offer or sell any of the shares of outstanding class A common stock.
 The selling stockholders may offer, sell or distribute all or a portion of their shares of outstanding class A common stock publicly or through private transactions at prevailing market prices or at negotiated prices.
 We will not receive any proceeds from the sales of outstanding class A common stock by the selling stockholders, but we will receive funds from the exercise of a warrant held by a selling stockholder.

-Trading of our class A common stock began on the Nasdaq Global Select Market, or Nasdaq, on September 15, 2021 under the trading symbol "GREE."
-On September 15, 2021, the closing sale price of our common stock as reported by Nasdaq was \$43.40.
+Trading of our class A common stock began on the Nasdaq Capital Market, or Nasdaq, on the closing sale price of our common stock as reported by Nasdaq was \$.